 When must you have the money available?
 Set up a timetable for your fundraisers, working backward from the target date.
 Be sure to time your fundraisers so they won't conflict with similar projects in your community.

-Name of Expected Actual
+Date of Name of Expected Actual Fundraiser Fundraiser Income Income

-Income Income

-Name of Fundraiser

 Brainstorm Ideas!